0ArchLinux0/CubeSolver/README.md

 ##### *__but__* it hasn't been long since I started studying programming, so I put it off to do it later.

+##2021.10.6 Updated Interface and slightly clean up the code
 Image of current version:
 ![image](https://user-images.githubusercontent.com/55131164/136179401-e24ed82f-afd4-47cf-98ba-c0c9106a9969.png)